Which is better: electric or manual? This generally comes down to individual preference.

 4. Brushing too often or too hard

-While brushing your teeth three times a day is ideal, doing it more frequently than that may not be beneficial.
+While brushing your teeth twice a day is ideal, doing it more frequently than that may not be beneficial.
 Brushing more than four times a day may seem compulsive.
 Excessive brushing could expose the root of the tooth to irritation, and that could in turn irritate the gums.
 Brushing too vigorously can also erode tooth enamel.
 The trick is to brush gently for two to three minutes.

 5. Not brushing correctly